nixworks/public/news/2015/05/30/index.md

 ##### Boko Haram
 ### [A suicide bomber kills 26 people in a Maiduguri mosque hours after militants launch an attack on the first full day of President of Nigeria Muhammadu Buhari's term of office. ](/news/2015/05/30/a-suicide-bomber-kills-26-people-in-a-maiduguri-mosque-hours-after-militants-launch-an-attack-on-the-first-full-day-of-president-of-nigeria.md)
-_Context: Muhammadu Buhari, Boko Haram, President, Maiduguri, suicide bomber_
+_Context: suicide bomber, Muhammadu Buhari, President, Boko Haram, Maiduguri_

 ##### Japan
 ### [A 7.8 magnitude earthquake occurs off the coast of Japan.
 No tsunami warning is issued. ](/news/2015/05/30/a-7-8-magnitude-earthquake-occurs-off-the-coast-of-japan-no-tsunami-warning-is-issued.md)